sunclock/soul-food-old/README.md

 The goal of this spicific project, **soul_food**, is to collect information about what people value in terms of hygienic environment when eating out.

-## Hiring a new programmer!

-There is 1 open position for a new React Native programmer.
+## Proceeding Project

-Our team is planning to make an mobile application using open data.
+Our team is currently working on building mobile application using open restaurant data.

 For more information, please contact dev.sunclock@gmail.com !